framps/raspiBackup/README.md

 * Smart recycle backup strategy supported (e.g. save backups of last 7 days, last 4 weeks, last 12 months and last n years) - also known as grandfather, father and son backup rotation principle
 * Extensionpoints allow to execute any additional logic at various steps in the backup process
 * National language support:
+  * English (Default)
   * German
   * Finnish
   * Chinese
   * French
-  * English (Default for all other languages)
-* Extensive logging helps to answer questions or to solve issues create by raspiBackup users
+* Extensive logging helps to answer questions or to solve issues created by raspiBackup users
 * Much more features (see below)
 ## Documentation